pleerock/gulpclass/README.md

 * How to load tasks from multiple files?

-edit your `gulpfile.js` and change it following way:
+Edit your `gulpfile.js` and change it following way:

 ```javascript
 const files = [